CHH/CHH.github.io/php-socket-programming-handbook/index.md

     <p><img src="/images/socket-book/Cover.png" alt=""></p>
 </div>

-__Available in October 2016 starting at just 29€ (probably way less than you make in an hour)__, your guide to building awesome things with sockets in PHP.
+__Available NOW starting at just 29€ (probably way less than you make in an hour)__, your guide to building awesome things with sockets in PHP.

 * 60+ page guide to socket programming in PHP
 * Start with networking basics and work your way up with tweakable examples